Microb-vn/PoShMediaNames/README.md

 2023-0629 081500 Our to Rio-Breakfast at the hotel.jpg\
 etc..

-Once you're done with all images, perform a "ExifFullUpdate" run, with "ExifDateTime" coded with value "FromFileDetails".
+Once you're done with all images, perform a script execution, with "NewDateTime" coded with value "FromFileDetails".
+Make sure that the Input\<xxx\>Pos values are correctly specified.

 ### Digital photo's and Video's

-Running the script with the "NewDateTime" set to "FromFileDetails" (and the correct nput<xxx>pos positions according to the file names), that should do the trick.
+Running the script with the "NewDateTime" set to "FromFileDetails" (and the correct Input\<xxx\>pos positions according to the file names), that should do the trick.
 When you want to process photos and videos that span several events, and want to show that in the media names, you could:

 - Place each set of media files for an event in a subfolder
 - Give each of the subfolders the name of the event